 2. Avoid costly roof repairs and extend its life

 If you’re cleaning the gutters regularly, you’ve already taken the first step to preventing roof damage.
-Since replacing a roof costs from $5,400 to $11,000 on average, you want to do everything you can to add years to its life.
+Since replacing a roof is one of the most expensive home maintenance costs, ranging from $5,400 to $11,000 on average, you want to do everything you can to add years to its life.
 Not to mention the fact that your roof is a critical line of defense from high winds, rain, and heavy snow for your home, and your family.
 As a result, taking care of your roof is an important part of disaster preparedness.

 |Pro tip: Whenever possible, schedule home repairs and maintenance during the slow season.
 For example, if you wait until the rainy season to get your roof repaired, you risk delays, more damage, and higher rates.
 Preventive maintenance is always cheaper than emergency repairs.|

 Here’s a quick checklist to help maintain your roof: